Major-Goof/opkh-v3.1/content/authors/Jyri/_index.md

 ---
 # Display name
-title: Juuso Kosonen
+title: Jyri Muittari

 # Username (this should match the folder name)
 authors:
-- Juuso
+- Jyri

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Vanha nettisivun ylläpitäjä
+role: Talousapuri

 # Organizations/Affiliations
 #organizations: